Anti-viral Remdesivir will be given directly to hospitals, says TN Govt | Health

 Effective May 18, a facility would be made available to private hospitals to register their drug requirement in a portal and only their representatives should collect the medicine from sale depots.

-While the information on the portal would soon be released, the hospitals must furnish information related to intended recipients, the oxygen-dependent patients, the government said in an official release.
+While information on the portal would soon be released, the hospitals must furnish information related to intended recipients, the oxygen dependent patients, the government said in an official release.

+Meanwhile, Chief Minister M K Stalin in a letter to Union Minister of Industry, Piyush Goyal thanked the Centre for accepting his request and increasing the supply of Remdesivir to 20,000 vials per day from the present 7,000.

+Timely availability of life-saving drugs, oxygen and medical equipment was essential in the fight against the virus, he said.

 The state-run Tamil Nadu Medical Services Corporation provided the drug to government hospitals.